 The work during the summer of 2014 will involve mastering several laboratory techniques (e.g. PCR, immunohistochemistry, agarose electrophoresis, immunoblotting, handling of mice, scanning electron microscopy, DNA sequence analysis).
 These methods will be learned in the context of two distinct research projects: one that focuses on the molecular aspects of chronic pain and the other that addresses questions of biodiversity and biogeography.

-Looking forward- Up to seven students will be selected to participate in this program during the summer of 2014.
-The research period will be 8-weeks.
-Participants will receive a $4,000 stipend and are eligible for on-campus housing, which requires the purchase of a food plan.
-Participants will meet several times before the end of the 2014 spring term, as well as in the fall of 2014 for preparation and synthesis/reflection.
+Looking forward- Up to seven students will be selected to participate in this program during the summer of 2015.
+The research period will be 10 weeks.
+Participants will receive a $4,500 stipend and are eligible for on-campus housing, which requires the purchase of a food plan.
+Participants will meet several times before the end of the 2015 spring term, as well as in the fall of 2015 for preparation and synthesis/reflection.

-How to Apply- Upload the following four components to the MHRI Application site by 5 pm on February 17, 2014.
+How to Apply- Upload the following four components to the MHRI Application site by midnight on February 16, 2015.
 In order to Upload your files, you must be enrolled in the MHRI Application course.
 You can enroll in the course by looking for the Settings block, located below the Navigation block on the right hand side of the page, and clicking on the link "Enroll me in this course".